vkacker/vkacker/README.md

 <h4 align = "center">Internationally Recognized Computer Scientist passionate about Social Entrepreneuriship, Artificial Intelligence, and the blend of two to tackle global problems </h4>

 ### What I'm Up To
-- 💰 Interning at **Engage VC / Tech Square Venture** as an Insights Analyst
-- 🔬 Researching at **Harvard University** as an Undergraduate Research Assistant
 - 🎓 Studying Computer Science at **The Georgia Institute of Technology** with a concentrtion in Computer Intelligence and Systems and Architecture.
 Part of the Gold Scholar and Create-X Scholar scholarship programs

 ### Languages and Tools I am Proficient In